Monitoring Query Performance

 Identifying the Situation

-This is easily identifiable - when the amount of average of rows in a chunk is small, following a Filter operation.
-Consider this execution plan:
+This condition is easily identifiable when the average number of rows in a chunk is small, particularly after a Filter operation.

 stmt_id | node_id | node_type | rows | chunks | avg_rows_in_chunk | time | parent_node_id | read | write | comment | timeSum